KaustubhCode/image-proc/README.md

 # Image Processing Library

 Image processing library with functions (in src/imgOp) like convolution with a kernel, applying average pooling or max pooling to an image and applying relu, tanh, softmax and sigmoid functions on each pixel value of the image.
 Convolution has been implemented by matrix multiplication also using three methods - Intel MKL, OpenBLAS and using pthreads.
+Then it uses the image processing library to construct a Convolutional Neural Network called *LeNet*.
 *Note: This library assumes square matrix input.*

 ## Description